permitio/permit-python-example/README.md

 - paste it to the request body
    ```
   {
-    "user":"user|creator@gmail.com",
+    "user":"creator@gmail.com",
     "role": "creator"
   }
     ```
- ### Lets try to create new design when we signed as reader
+ ### Lets try to create new design when we signed as creator
  - Signin (In the swagger page press on the authorized button and paste the user email)
  - Try to create design using the [create design request](http://127.0.0.1:8000/docs#/design/create_design_design_post)
  - The design should be created